 Sometimes non-National Park trails do not allow dogs for one reason or another and if it’s a really cool trail that we can do in a short enough amount of time, we will go anyways and leave Kona behind.

 AllTrails will typically tell you if a hike is dog friendly or not and is also a good place to read reviews to see if dogs are mostly leashed or off leash dogs.
 For us, Kona does not do well with off leash dogs running at her, so if we see that a trail mostly has off leash dogs, we may leave her behind to limit our stress and embarrassment.
+Or we will go on that hike very early to try to avoid running into anyone.

 Going into restaurants or shops